Walkire/FoxBot/README.md

 * change NICK to the bot username
 * change PASS to your own OAuth token
 * change cfg-blank.py to cfg.py
+* Add data to DATA list in cfg.py as needed
 * Run bot.py then close
-* Use command !addmod <name> to add all mods
-* Add data to DATA list in cfg.py as needed

 ### Prerequisites